rakutentech/leofs_docs/getting_started.rst

 Purpose
 ^^^^^^^

-For this tutorial, you can easily build "LeoFS cluster".
-We does not explain each step in detail here, this guide is just to help you get it up and running immediately.
-We also recommend that you should read the LeoFS Installation, Configuration and Administration Guide to learn how to administer LeoFS.
-We would like you to be successful in as short a time as possible.
+This tutorial teaches you how to easily build a LeoFS cluster.
+All steps will not be explained in detail, it is assumed you already know how to setup a stand-alone LeoFS system.
+This guide exists to help you get a cluster up and running quickly.
+We recommend that you read the LeoFS Installation, Configuration and Administration Guide to learn how to administer your LeoFS cluster.
+We hope that by reading this tutorial you will be able to get a cluster started as quickly as possible.

 Case example
 ^^^^^^^^^^^^